senlin/so-clean-up-wp-seo/readme.txt

 * hide seoscore traffic light in publish/update box on edit Post/Page
 * hide the SEO Score, Title and Meta description admin columns on the Posts/Pages screens; Focus keyword column can be hidden too
 * hide the SEO Score admin column on taxonomies (added to v3.1 of Yoast SEO plugin)
+* hide the ad for the premium version in the help center or hide the whole help center (added to v3.2 of Yoast SEO plugin)
 * remove SEO Settings sub menu of SEO menu in admin bar; additional option is to remove the Keyword Research sub menu
 * remove the Yoast SEO widget from the WordPress Dashboard
 * the tour is set to seen (there is no setting for this as the tour can be seen at any moment by going to the General settings of the Yoast SEO plugin)